An ad-free and cookie-free website.

-We show how MD stock compares to 2,000+ US-based stocks, and to peers in the Health Services sector and Medical/Nursing Services industry.
+We show how MD stock compares to 2,000+ US-based stocks, and to peers in the Health Care and Social Assistance sector and General Medical and Surgical Hospitals industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Mednax, Inc. is a national medical group comprised of the nation's leading providers of physician services.
 Physicians and advanced practitioners practicing as part of Mednax are reshaping the delivery of care within their specialties and subspecialties, using evidence-based tools, continuous quality initiatives, clinical research and telehealth programs to enhance patient outcomes and provide high-quality, cost-effective care.
 The Company was founded in 1979, and today, through its affiliated professional entities, Mednax provides services through a network of more than 2,300 physicians in 39 states and Puerto Rico.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.